biffbash/HIPXX/0000-template.md

 4) Support for Repeaters - Extending the network coverage is one of the primary goals of building the helium network , we should be embracing anything that can legitimately extend our coverage, as a side benefit it will increase the chances hotspots of witnessing a beacon that was your hotspot missed due to channel hopping.
 The support for repeaters will include Extending the range in PoC limit to 150km as typical sensors with external aerials are capable of going over 100km.
 Also only for Repeated beacons a further increase to 200km from the orginal beaconer PoC only with a "repeated" flag added into the options field in the data packet to allow for the extra distance the repeater is capable of.

+5) Fixed beacon interval and removal of randomness.
+No longer will you have an arbitrary waiting period, hotspots will beacon at its allocated time , 3 times a day 8 hours apart with little to no deviation.

 # Stakeholders
 [stakeholders]: #stakeholders